 Venus Flytrap Gets Its Due

-The venus flytrap has the ability to attract, trap and digest insects.
+This DIY primeval bog showcases the Venus flytrap, a perennial plant that has the ability to attract, trap and digest insects.

 An urban garden legend explains that all carnivorous plants were once hitchhiking extraterrestrials that arrived on the back of a comet.
 While there is no evidence to support this, the unique ability of these strange plants to attract, trap and digest insects sets them aside from the rest of the vegetable kingdom.

 It was just this otherworldly look that led me to include the Venus flytrap in an episode of my DIY-Do It Yourself Network show Weekend Gardening titled "Jurassic Garden."